 Once simmering, lower the heat and cover the pan partly.
 Allow to cook for 20 to 30 minutes or until thick enough for your preference.

 - Cook the pasta.
 While the sauce is cooking, cook ¾ pound spaghetti (or long, thin pasta of your choice) in a pot of water until al dente.
 Save about a cup of starchy pasta water before draining.
+Similar to many other pasta sauce recipes here on the site, like my lemon pasta sauce, pasta cooking water is a key ingredient for a silky sauce!

 - Combine the pasta sauce and spaghetti.
 Add the cooked pasta to the tomato sauce and toss well.
 If you like, you can add a little pasta cooking liquid to help the sauce emulsify and cling to the spaghetti.
 Start with a ¼ cup.
 Because of the salty ingredients in pasta puttanesca, you may not need to add any additional salt.
 But taste the sauce and add some kosher salt if necessary.
 Top with olives and capers, and garnish with ½ cup chopped fresh parsley.
 Serve and enjoy!